Lauretta Bender: Other contributions to psychology

-Bender was a forerunner in proposing that childhood disorders were not always due to poor up-bringing.
+Bender was a forerunner in proposing that childhood disorders were not always due to poor upbringing.
 She helped develop the idea that children may have a mental diagnosis contributing to their symptoms.
 She also believed that there was no one answer to why a child is the way they are; multiple factors much be taken into consideration.
 Although she did not consider herself a Gestaltist, she made several contributions to the field.

 Bender also conducted extensive research on autism.
 She believed that autism is a type of schizophrenia, and was often one of the first signs.
 The lack of ability to communicate one's experience of being autistic (due to age) would cause them to be quiet and withdraw, and this was one of the signs of early schizophrenia.
 Bender was one of the first to extensively observe and document the behaviors of autism, some of which we attribute to those with autism even today.
 Steve Silberman, the author of Neurotribes, is sharply critical of Bender's therapeutic approach to children with autism.
 In the 1950s and 1960s, he told an interviewer from The Sun magazine, "autistic kids were often subjected to seclusion, restraint, and physical punishment by clinicians who did not understand their condition.
-The head of children’s psychiatry at Bellevue Hospital in New York City, Lauretta Bender, administered electroconvulsive therapy to autistic patients and also insulin-shock therapy — administering overdoses of insulin to put them into a short-term coma.
+The head of children's psychiatry at Bellevue Hospital in New York City, Lauretta Bender, administered electroconvulsive therapy to autistic patients and also insulin-shock therapy — administering overdoses of insulin to put them into a short-term coma.
 She gave them antipsychotic drugs like Thorazine.
-She also tried giving autistic kids LSD every day for nine months or more, but decided they were becoming “more anxious.”
+She also tried giving autistic kids LSD every day for nine months or more, but decided they were becoming 'more anxious.'"

 Lauretta Bender also opposed Freudian views of childhood disorders.
 According to Freud and others, childhood anxiety stemmed from early hostility and aggression.
 Bender observed that childhood anxiety, aggression, and hostility was often caused by frustration or developmental issues, either physically or environmentally.

-During the time before psychotropic medications and limited understanding of mental disorders, Bender sought to understand childhood disorders.
-Her attempts were intended for the betterment of the child and the family at a time when the mentally ill were often sent to asylums.
-Although much of Bender's experimental work cannot be considered entirely beneficial to psychology, there are many other ways in which she succeeded in changing the view of childhood mental disorders and how we understand them.